 The Office of Student Life created this Parent Handbook as a practical reference guide for families of students.
 We know that families feel most comfortable with transitional adjustments when answers to potential questions are easy to access.
-You can find additional information online on the parent's website, culver.edu/parenthandbook/.
+You can find additional information online on the parent website, culver.edu/parenthandbook.

-Please note the academic calendar on our website (culver.edu > academics > academic calendar) highlights term dates, vacations, and special events such as Homecoming or Family Weekend, which will be held in the fall semester.
-Please find more information at culver.edu/familyweekend.
-During this weekend, faculty, staff and students provide an array of events, including classes, building and campus tours, student and faculty panels, performances along with other homecoming events, all of which promise to provide a glimpse into the undergraduate life of your son or daughter.
+Please note the academic calendar on our website (culver.edu/academics/academic-calendar) highlights term dates, vacations and special events such as Homecoming and Family Weekend, which will be held in the fall semester.
+Please find more information at culver.edu/homecoming and culver.edu/familyweekend.
+During these weekends, faculty, staff and students provide a variety of events, including classes, building and campus tours, student and faculty panels, and performances, all of which provide a glimpse into the undergraduate life at C-SC.
 We look forward to welcoming you to campus, now and many times in the future.
 Go Wildcats!